 Linda calls me into her office as I walk by.
 “Evan?
 Word?”
 She was a high school English teacher in Brooklyn, and has taught me more in two years than all my previous teachers combined.
 “How would you like to review a debut novel?
 Up for it?”

 “By all means.
 You kidding me?”
 Been reading the diaries of Edmund Wilson.
 Reviewing a book is new to, sounds like college, a good chance to show off, maybe get a byline.
 Joe Gonella, NewsTime’s book editor, has taken me out to lunch a few times to shoot the breeze.
 I am sure he will help.
 “Tell me more.”

 “It’s called ‘Repeater Pencil.’
 Coming out in six-months.
 Gramercy Park’s lead title.
 Thinking about featuring it.
-The author looks like Deneuve, a possible cover.
+The author looks like a young Deneuve, a possible cover.
 The fall book issue.
 Have Peter write the main review.
 A profile by Jenkins.”

 “Where do I come in?”

 “You are her age.
 I want a peer viewpoint.
 It’s about going to a school a lot like Barnard, and trying to fit in.
 Nervous breakdown.
 Abortion.
 She’s from Long Island, so I thought of you.
 But she went to a public high school, not a preppie.”

 Glad I never told anyone I was bounced from Sewell.
 Never lie except through omission.
 Deneuve?
 I’m interested.
 Joe says he reads five or ten books to review one.
 No sweat.